Rythem: Breakup

 Rythem announced on October 24, 2010 on a live streaming video that all activities of Rythem would end on February 27, 2011, following the group's "Final Fantasy Live: The Best Rhythm in Rythem's History" performance.
 Their last single, "A Flower", was released on November 10, 2010; their final album, Rythem, was released on December 8, 2010.

 A complete box set of 5 Blu-spec CDs and 5 DVDs, "RYTHEM COMPLETE BOX～Music of the people, by the people, for the people", was scheduled for release on May 25, 2011.
-It has a full collection of all their songs (a total of 72), including a new one called "Ai no Kotoba" (Words of Love).
+It has a full collection of all their songs (a total of 72), including a new song called "Ai no Kotoba" (Words of Love).
 The DVDs contain all their music videos, footage of their final live performance, and documentaries of their seven years of publicity and interviews.
-Along with the ten discs, the box ships with a booklet and a pair of character figurines of the duo (designed by Yui herself).
+Along with the ten discs, the box shipped with a booklet and a pair of character figurines of the duo, which were designed by Yui herself.

 In the official announcement on their homepage, Yui and Yuka stated that they will use their full names to perform music in the future.
 Yui and Yuka have already begun work as solo artists, with Yui changing her stage name to "Neat's".
 Yuka mentioned in an update to subscribers of her mailing list on March 11, 2011 that she has been recording demos, and it was announced that Yui will perform in a charity event, "＆SACHI vol.HOPE", on May 24, 2011 as a guest.

 Comeback

 In early 2021, Rythem launched new official YouTube, Twitter, and Instagram accounts.
-They began uploading photos of the band's history in anticipation for a livestream to be held the 21st of May.
+They began uploading photos of the band's history in anticipation of a livestream to be held the 21st of May.
 In the livestream, they announced the duo would be resuming activities.
 They also re-launched their website and fan community, now called Rythem's Garden (リズムの森, Rizumu no Mori).
 Both performers still intend to continue their respective solo careers.